adaltas/node-ssh2-connect/src/index.coffee.md

     ssh2 = require 'ssh2'
     fs = require 'fs'

-Options are inherited from the [ssh2 module](https://github.com/mscdex/ssh2) with a few additions:
+Options are inherited from the [ssh2 `Connection.prototype.connect`][connect] function with a few additions:

 -   `username`
     The username used to initiate the connection, default to the current environment user.
 -   `privateKeyPath`
     Path to the file containing the private key.
+-   `retry`
+    Attempt to reconnect multiple times, default to "1".
+-   `wait`
+    Time to wait in milliseconds between each retry, default to "500".

 Note, the "privateKeyPath" option is provided as a conveniency to  prepare the "privateKey" property.